 We suggest a maximum load of 50 lbs.

 Our understanding is that the airbags deploy downwards from the plastic trim above the windows.
 This particular zone is mounted lower than the shelf would be.
 We have left an inch spacing on each side for a little bit of expansion, and our brackets slide into the existing console mounts.
 We've been cognizant to not interfere with any of the vehicle systems, but please note that we haven't done a live test or claim any safety guarantee.

-Yes, our 2015+ Ford Transit DIY Kit works on both mid and high-roof vans.
-On mid-roof vans, it has an opening of roughly 8" from ceiling center to the top of the shelf without the front flange, while on high-roof, it has an opening of roughly 12" from the ceiling center to the top of the shelf without the front flange.
+Yes, our 2015+ Ford Transit DIY Kit works on both mid and high-roof vans with factory overhead shelf.
+On mid-roof vans, it has an opening of roughly 8" from the ceiling center to the top of the shelf without the front flange, while on high-roof, it has an opening of roughly 12" from the ceiling center to the top of the shelf without the front flange.